wp-plugins/microblog-poster/readme.txt

     and click 'Add New Application'.

     2. Fill in the required informations.
-    For the field 'Live Status', select Live.
+    For the field 'Live Status', Select Live.
     Leave everything else by default.
     Click on the button 'Add Application'.